Chapter Twenty Six

 “Pack all perishables into that pan.
 Put juice, cereal, cheese, peanut butter, jelly, bread, crackers, paper plates, cups and silverware into the bags stacked under the sink.
 Take enough food and supplies to last a couple of days including whatever you will need to entertain Billy and yourselves.”

 “I’ll stay on the line until you take everything into the alcove.
 Take the wall phone in the alcove off the hook, lay it on the stand under it then and only then it’s imperative that you hang up the one you’re talking on.
-So I can talk to you on that one, please hurry!”
+So I can talk to you on the other one, please hurry!”

 “But Michael, you can’t go anywhere from the alcove!”

-“I don’t have time to explain, the longer it takes you to follow my instructions, the less time I have to look for Kimmey, before they find her!
-Understand?”
+“I don’t have time to explain, the longer it takes you to follow

 “If they have Kimmey, it won’t be long before they also have all of you.
 Now please hurry!” said Michael.